 Theses and Postdocs

-At least 12 PhD and 20 MSc and Bsc theses will be carried out in the framework of the IFWA project.
+Twelve PhD and over 40 MSc and Bsc theses will be carried out in the framework of the IFWA project.
 In addition, the project employs several young researchers at postdoctoral level.

-Nine PhD theses have already started.
-You will find a brief description for each of them below.
+You will find a brief description for each of the 12 PhD theses below.

-Abdul Gafar Sanou (UPB – Institut du Développement Rural, Burkina Faso)
+Abdul Gafar Sanou (Université Nazi Boni – Institut du Développement Rural, Burkina Faso)

 Thesis title: Systems for mass production of house fly larvae, Musca domestica (Diptera: Muscidae) in the Sudanian zone of Burkina Faso.